ViniciusLucchesi/rsflow/README.md

 ## 📚 How It Works

 ### 👩‍💻 Core Logic
-- The **UserService** handles business logic and uses abstract **UserRepository** traits to interact with data.
+- The `UserService` trait defines operations for managing users.
+- `UserServiceImpl` implements this trait and depends on a repository that implements `UserRepository`.

 ### 🛠️ Adapter
 - **InMemoryUserRepository** provides a concrete, fast, and lightweight implementation for testing and local development.
+  Different repositories can be injected in `main.rs` by creating another struct that implements `UserRepository` and passing it to `UserServiceImpl::new`.

 ### 🌐 API
 - RESTful routes expose core operations like creating, reading, updating, and deleting users.
+  Handlers receive a boxed `UserService` trait object, allowing different service implementations to be injected without changing the HTTP layer.

 ---